|

 further down.

-two pounds.
 Remember the weekly average wage was probably only about ten

 shillings.
 So the machine would have been a months wages!
 You can see